anothervillain/check/README.md

 ## **Installation and setup**

 <pre lang="bash">
-sh -c "$(curl -fsSL https://raw.githubusercontent.com/zhk3r/check/testing/install.sh)"
+bash -c "$(curl -fsSL https://raw.githubusercontent.com/zhk3r/check/testing/install.sh)"
 </pre>

 | For ease of use                                      | To something like                                     |